blues/app-accelerators/33-room-occupancy-monitor/README.md

 ## LoRa Gateway Setup

 Before you can use the Notecard LoRa you need to have a LoRaWAN gateway that is provisioned to The Things Network.
-To make this easy you can setup the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
+To make this easy you can use the [Blues Indoor LoRaWAN Gateway](https://shop.blues.com/products/blues-starter-kit-lorawan).
 To get this set up follow the [setup instructions](https://dev.blues.io/lora/connecting-to-a-lorawan-gateway/)

 ## Pico Setup

 Your Raspbery Pi Pico will need to have Micropython installed.
-If it is not yet installed, follow the [instalation instructions](https://micropython.org/download/RPI_PICO/) provided by MicroPython.
+If it is not yet installed, follow the [installation instructions](https://micropython.org/download/RPI_PICO/) provided by MicroPython.

 ### MicroPython Code

-The script that will run on the MCU is `main.py`.
+The script that will run on the MCU is [main.py](main.py).
 It depends on [note-python](https://github.com/blues/note-python), a Python library for communicating with a Notecard.

 #### note-python